Sound Abilities

 Do I need a referral?

-• No referral is required.
+• No referral is typically required.
 However, if you have a Chronic Condition Management plan (sometimes referred to as care plan) from your GP, you may be able to obtain a partial rebate from Medicare for up to 5 sessions.
+A referral is also needed in order to use DVA funding, as well as the new M10 pathway for speech sound disorders, stuttering and cleft lip/palate.

 Can you help with swallowing difficulties?